tnrdit/tnrd-api/README.md

 # tnrd-api
-A production version of the Public TNRD API
+A primary API layer for the Thompson-Nicola Regional District.